Hatem Beg Ordubadi: Vizierate under Shah Abbas I

 The Safavid court historian Iskandar Beg Munshi, who was attached to the retinue of Hatem Beg, states that he "brought security into the lives of Iranians" and "was a model for all in regard to the administration of justice, his knowledge of accounting procedures, and his organisation of divan affairs."
-Hatem Beg was evenly held in high regard by the Europeans—the Carmelite monk Father Paul Simon, recounted Hatem Beg's calmness in dealing with difficult tasks.
+Hatem Beg was evenly held in high regard by the Europeans—the Carmelite friar Father Paul Simon, recounted Hatem Beg's calmness in dealing with difficult tasks.
 He describes how Hatem Beg "used to despatch 200 petitions in a morning, and after having sat and given a hearing for six or seven hours would go out as serene as if he were coming from taking his horse for a walk."
 Aside from his administrative responsibilities, Hatem Beg also distinguished him as a military commander in the consolidation of the country.
 It was unusual for a person of Iranian stock to be involved in military affairs—the Iranian statesman Mirza Salman Jaberi, who had served as grand vizier from 1577 to 1583, had as a result of his involvement in military affairs made the Qizilbash hostile towards him, who felt that their power had been usurped.
 Mirza Salman Jaberi was eventually murdered by the Qizilbash.
 Hatem Beg's involvement in military affairs, however, did not arouse the antagonism of the Qizilbash, which, in the words of David Blow, was "a sign of changing times".